MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Methodology

 \section{Methodology}

 In this section, we first describe the multi-granularity search space to be explored.
-Then, we introduce our proposed MGAS framework, which consists of 1) adaptive pruning to balance the remaining ratios of units at different granularity levels in the discovered networks, and 2) multi-stage search to reduce the memory usage without compromising the search quality.
+Then, we introduce our proposed MG-DARTS framework, which consists of 1) adaptive pruning to balance the retention ratios of units at different granularity levels in the discovered networks, and 2) multi-stage search to reduce the memory usage without compromising the search quality.